-- 2. A report prepared by the Soils Engineer retained to provide such services in accordance with Section J106.4, including locations and elevations of field density tests, summaries of field and laboratory tests, other substantiating data, and comments on any changes made during grading and their effect on the recommendations made in the approved soils engineering investigation report.
+2. A report prepared by the Soils Engineer retained to provide such services in accordance with Section J106.4, including locations and elevations of field density tests, summaries of field and laboratory tests, location of keyways and subdrains, other substantiating data, and comments on any changes made during grading and their effect on the recommendations made in the approved soils engineering investigation report.
+All data must be shown on the latest approved plans or the As-Built grading plans.
 The report shall include a certification by the Soils Engineer that, to the best of their knowledge, the work within the Soils Engineer's area of responsibility is in accordance with the approved soils engineering report and applicable provisions of this appendix.
-The report shall contain a finding regarding the safety of the completed grading and any proposed structures against geotechnical hazards. - 3.
-A report prepared by the Engineering Geologist retained to provide such services in accordance with Section J106.5, including a final description of the geology of the site and any new information, if any, on the recommendations incorporated in the approved grading plan.
+The report shall contain a finding regarding the safety of the completed grading and any proposed structures against geotechnical hazards.

+- 3. A report prepared by the Engineering Geologist retained to provide such services in accordance with Section J106.5, including a final description of the geology of the site and any new information, if any, on the recommendations incorporated in the approved grading plan.
 The report shall contain a certification by the Engineering Geologist that, to the best of his or her knowledge, the work within the approved engineering geologist report and applicable provisions of this appendix.
 The report shall contain a finding regarding the safety of the completed grading and any proposed structures against geotechnical hazards.
-The report must contain a final "As-Built" geologic map and cross-sections depicting all the information collected prior to and during grading. - 4.
+The report must contain a final "As-Built" geologic map utilizing the latest approved plans or the As-Built grading plans and cross-sections depicting all the information collected prior to and during grading. - 4.
 The grading contractor shall certify, on a form prescribed by the Building Official, that the grading conforms to said "As-Built" plan and approved specifications. - J106.13 Notification of completion.
 The permittee shall notify the Building Official in writing when the grading operation is ready for final inspection.
-Final approval shall not be given until all work, including installation of all drainage facilities and their protective devices; and all erosion-control measures have been completed in accordance with the final approved grading plan, the required reports have been submitted and approved, all damages to public and private property have been repaired to the satisfaction of the Building Official, all grading permit fees have been paid.

-J106.14 Change of ownership.
+Final approval shall not be given until all work, including installation of all drainage facilities and their protective devices; and all erosion-control measures have been completed in accordance with the final approved grading plan, the required reports have been submitted and approved, all damages to public and private property have been repaired to the satisfaction of the Building Official, all grading permit fees have been paid. - J106.14 Change of ownership.
 Prior to the transfer of property with an issued grading permit, the owner shall notify the County in writing of the pending transfer and pay any outstanding fees or return of any deposit.
 For owners, applicants or developers with multiple single lots with separate grading permits, any outstanding fees for all permits must be paid.
 Unless otherwise required by the Building Official, the new property owner shall be required to deposit applicable fees to the County to transfer the grading permit to the new property owner and complete the requirements of the grading permit.